kavbansal/prioriteams/docs/RSD.md

 > Write a few sentences that describes the problem you are trying to solve.
 In other words, justify why this software project is needed.

 Existing scheduling services and platforms do not factor in priority.
 Many of these software solutions simply involve finding times in which there the highest number of people can attend.
-An example is the scheduling of CA staff meeting during the course of a semester.
+An example is the scheduling of CA staff meetings during the course of a semester.
 Naturally, it is most pertinent that the Head CA(s) and the Professor(s) are present at the meeting since they are the main stakeholders in directing the class.
 Ideally, the meeting time that will be chosen will be one at which all of the Head CA(s) and Professor(s) are present as well as the maximum number of other CAs.
-We will create a software solution that will find these optimal times in a sorted fashion.
+Perhaps, the Professor also wants to assign different CAs varying priorities.

 ## Potential Clients